USDOS/HITMAN/README.md

 - Intelligent task automation
 - Plan formulation and execution
 - Knowledge integration across apps
 - User preference modeling
+- Ability to self improve through code updates autonomously
+- production of additional sub, AI and AI bot along with task, mastering them in parallel to conduct simple to complex routines and once complete report results results to it, which then will be documented in a final roll up well also ingesting lessons learned from  these subordinates, which are then analyzed, Reviewed, enhanced, integrated, converted into an easily adjustable "lessons learned " style set of data, and lastly is is is segmented and distributed to all existing or new subtasked.

 ---
 ## Getting Started
-These instructions will help you get Project HIT MAN up and running on your local system for development and testing purposes.
+These instructions will help you get Project HITMAN up and running on your local system for development and testing purposes.

 ## Prerequisites
 Requirements before installing Project HIT MAN:
 - Python 3.6 or higher
 - pip
+- pipenv
+- OpenAI
+- Docker
 - virtualenv (recommended)

 ## Installation